-We welcome your visits to our school; however, your visit must not interrupt classes.
-If you need to speak with a teacher, you should call the office to set up a conference during the teacher's planning period or at a time convenient for both parties.
+We welcome visits to our school; however, visits must not interrupt classes.
+If a parent or guardian needs to speak with a teacher, call the office to set up a conference during the teacher's planning period or at a time convenient for both parties.
 Teachers cannot be asked to leave their class during instructional time.
 Every effort will be made to address the immediate concerns of both parents and teachers.
-If you need to see your child during the day, we will be glad to call him or her to the office.
 Classes do not need to be interrupted during instructional hours.